SorenTech/ansible-mac-security/README.md

       - git
       - go

 Any variable can be overridden in `config.yml`; see the supporting roles' documentation for a complete list of available variables.
-However, be aware that if you remove `dnscrypt-proxy`, `dnsmasq`, or `python3` from the list you may break other parts of the playbook that depend on these being present.

 ## What This Playbook Does:
 - Configure curl based on drduh's recomendations